 As with most human behaviour, the origins of this mechanism dates back to tens of thousands of years ago, when doing what others did was a valuable survival mechanism in many situations.
 If you were part of a tribe out hunting, seeing your friends turn and start run would have been a pretty good indication that you should also turn and run.
 If you stood still, your chances of being eaten by a lion and the discontinuation of your genetic line would have been higher.

 So how can you apply this principle to your business?

 By getting people to follow you, like you, comment on your posts, tag friends, and show images of people like your target market using your product.
 By having case studies and testimonials on your website.
 And by using other credible people, companies, publishers to provide social proof.

-Awareness campaigns are good for social proof if you run them well.
+Awareness marketing campaigns can help to create social proof if you run them well.

-What are some tips to help you start generating social proof on a budget?
+Some tips to help you start generating social proof on a budget: